Identification of Microorganisms Using Nucleic Acid Probes

 Mycobacteria species: Although mycobacterium can be directly identified in sputum (i.e. acid fast bacilli), these organisms may take 9 to 16 days to culture.
 DNA probes have also been used to identify specific mycobacterial groups (i.e., mycobacterial tuberculosis, avian complex, or intracellular) after culture.
 In addition, amplification techniques for mycobacterium tuberculosis may be used in patients who have a positive smear.
 The rapid identification of M. tuberculosis permits prompt isolation of the patient and identification of the patient's contacts for further testing.

 Neisseria gonorrhoeae: Isolation by culture is the conventional form of diagnosis for this common pathogen.
-Direct DNA probes have been used on cervical or urethral swabs, while amplification techniques are used on urine specimens.
+Direct DNA probes and amplification techniques have also been used.
 Neisseria is often tested for at the same time as chlamydia.